 If the agency disputes the claim, the case continues in court until a resolution is reached.

-• After the complaint is filed and the government is formally served, USCIS or the Department of State typically responds within 60 days.
-Often, the agency acts before the court issues a ruling by scheduling an interview, reaching a decision, or processing the case.
+After the complaint is filed and the government is formally served, USCIS or the Department of State typically responds within 60 days.

-• Some applicants see results in as little as 1-2 months, especially when USCIS takes immediate action upon receiving the lawsuit.
+Some applicants see results in as little as 1 to 2 months, especially when USCIS takes immediate action after receiving the lawsuit.

 Timelines can vary depending on which court hears the case, how complex the application is, and how the government chooses to respond.